TOGAF 9.1 Vs Archimate 2.1

 TOGAF provides a Single Holistic meta-model with relationships, while ArchiMate provides a High-Level generic meta-model, as well as detailed per domain or layer meta-models.

-Where TOGAF defines the logical and physical concepts, ArchiMate makes no distinction between logical and physical architecture components.
+Where TOGAF defines logical and physical concepts, ArchiMate makes no distinction between logical and physical architecture components.

 ArchiMate is diagram-based, whereas TOGAF contains three different artifacts: Catalogues, Matrices, and Diagrams.

 TOGAF artifacts are agnostic and can be created using any modeling language.
-On the other hand, ArchiMate viewpoints are specifically tailored to the ArchiMate languages.
+In contrast, ArchiMate viewpoints are specifically tailored to the ArchiMate languages.

 ArchiMate relationships have a simplified structure and provide better support for cross-domain relationships.
-On the other hand, TOGAF has many relationships which make it difficult to maintain consistency, especially when using different notations.
+In contrast, TOGAF has many relationships, which make it difficult to maintain consistency, especially when using different notations.

-TOGAF has a clearly defined Architecture Development Method but ArchiMate has no defined architecture development process or method.
+TOGAF has a clearly defined Architecture Development Method (ADM), but ArchiMate has no defined architecture development process or method.